 9. Dedicate one day to complete engagement

 If you aren’t the one to create and schedule content beforehand, you’ll find this tip helpful.
-In that, don’t go about creating new content daily.
-That can burn you out real fast.
-Instead of creating, take the day to engage with your audience.
+Don’t rush into creating new content daily, that can burn you out real fast.
+Instead, take a day off to engage with your audience.

 Nobody’s going to hold you by the neck if you don’t post one day.
 At the same time, continuing to engage will help keep you on your audience’s mind, maintaining your social presence.